 Smallmouth Bass Fishing Locations

-The Smallmouth Bass is found in clearer water than the largemouth, especially streams, rivers, and the rocky areas and stumps and also sandy bottoms of lakes and reservoirs.
+The smallmouth bass is found in clearer water than the largemouth, especially in streams and rivers, as well as the rocky areas and stumps and the sandy bottoms of lakes and reservoirs.

 The fishing is especially good in the south and the southwest United States and can be caught throughout most of the year as they prefer warmer waters.
 However, the species can be found throughout most of North America including parts of Canada.